minglumlu/xen-api/doc/content/design/trusted-certificates.md

 ### pool.join
 Since the trusted certificates managed in this design are pool-wide, any existing trusted certificates on the joining host should be removed during pool.join.
 Instead, all trusted certificates from the pool will be synchronized to the new host in the pre-join phase.

+### Other APIs
+The install/uninstall APIs above are not the only ways of managing the trusted certificates.
+A particular API, e.g. "pool.set_wlb_url", may also install the trusted certificate used to validate the WLB server on subsequent TLS connections.
+However, regardless of the entry point, all trusted certificates must be represented by a *Certificate* database object and stored in the same way described below as if installed by the install APIs.

 ## Trust store
 The trusted certificates are stored in individual hosts' filesystems.